exonum/rfcs/text/0000-service-specification-declarative-format.md

 a separate table element) must be generated according to parameters described in this section.

+Information about database structure must be available to light clients via blockchain.

 Methods for modifying the stored data should be implemented by user.

 #### [storage.structures]